Florida Sheriff’s Deputy Frankie Bybee Allegedly Tried To Murder Elderly Woman After Stealing Her Dog And Defrauding Her

 — Dawn Wilkes mays (@Daynemays) January 23, 2017

-Just three days after he was suspended from his job, reports CBS News, Bybee reportedly did the unthinkable.
+Just three days after he was suspended from his job, according to CBS News, Bybee reportedly did the unthinkable.
 His victim says he entered her home and attempted to kill her, staging the scene of the crime so that it would appear that the 79-year-old woman had committed suicide.

 According to the victim, Deputy Bybee overpowered her and forced prescription drugs down her throat until she lost consciousness.
 Then, Frankie Bybee allegedly left her for dead.
 Unfortunately for the Florida deputy, his victim woke sometime after the brutal attack, and was able to call for help.